omid3098/ShaderGraphBaker/README.md

 # ShaderGraphBaker
-Use ShaderGraph as a substance designer alternative!
+Use ShaderGraph as a texture creation tool!

 Left: Procedural brick shader. </br>
 Right: Baked shader into 1024 textures.